Wassim067/Documentation_about_Figma/README.md

 - Red => Select the frame tool from the top menu
-- Green => Select the Frame size on the right panel
+- Green => Select the frame size on the right panel